VishalPawar3696/FlipKart_Clone/README.md

 # Flipcart_Clone
-We created Ecommers website of flipcart.com
+We created Ecommers website of flipKart.com using HTML,CSS and Jacvascript